admintimiyaki/data-science-ml-portfolio/README.md

   - Model performance is evaluated using **accuracy** on a held-out test set.

 - **Outcome:**
-  - The model achieved high accuracy on the test data and correctly classified typical spam phrases (e.g. messages mentioning “FREE”, “VOUCHER”, etc.) as spam, while recognising normal conversational messages as ham.
+  - The model achieved high accuracy on the test data and correctly classified typical spam phrases as spam, while recognising normal conversational messages as ham.

 ---